 Before joining the Office of the Solicitor General, Ms. Anders practiced appellate litigation, with an emphasis on copyright and commercial law, at a major law firm in Washington, D.C.
 While there, she represented death-sentenced inmates in challenges to lethal injection, obtaining victories before district courts in California and Missouri.
 As a result of those cases, both states made significant changes to their lethal injection procedures.

 Ms. Anders has been recognized by Chambers USA as “Up and Coming” in nationwide appellate law.
 In 2017, she was named a “D.C.
-Rising Star” by the National Law Journal.
-She was recognized as one of the top 40 lawyers in the region under the age of 40.
+Rising Star” by the National Law Journal, which recognized her as one of the top 40 lawyers in the region under the age of 40.